MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-filters.md

 where `String` is the filter expression.

+### Adding a filter row

-use a filter row when you want to filter the query on a field, but you don't want to include the field in the dataset.
+Use a filter row when you want to filter the query on a field, but you don't want to include the field in the dataset.
 For example, you might want to filter a date field on a specific date, but you don't want to include the date in the dataset.
 To set up a filter row, first add a `filter` element that specifies the table field on which you want to filter, Then, add the **ColumnFilter** property to set the conditions of the filter.

 ### Example